 The Deductive Detective by Brian Rock, illustrated by Sherry Rogers

 This entertaining picture book incorporates math with the mystery genre.
 Detective Duck needs to use his deductive reasoning to figure out which of the twelve animal bakers stole the cake from the cake contest.
 He follows the clues, subtracting each suspect as he rules them out.
-Until only one animal is left!
-Can you use your thinking skills to figure it out before Detective Duck?
+Until only the culprit is left…

 Someone is stealing a duck from Spat’s collection each night and returning it the next day missing a beak.
 My daughter JJ adores Spat so we were thrilled with this exciting mystery story.